Tuhin-SnapD/Python-Projects/README.md

 - Some projects (like Snake, Image Displayer, PDF Merger) require additional libraries.
 - For `robotalker.py`, Windows users can use `wsay.exe` (see [wsay](https://github.com/p-groarke/wsay)), or use `pyttsx3`/`gtts` for cross-platform support.
 - The `doc/words.txt` file is required for the Word Guess game.
+- Virtual environment is recommended to avoid conflicts with system Python packages.

 ---